AndreaSolinas/sitemapScraping/readme.md

 > of development.

 > [!CAUTION]
-> This code is potentially harmful, scraping is not always a legal activity, use with care.
+> web scraping is not always a legal activity.
+> Even if this information is public and can therefore be accessed by everyone,
+> this project is still for personal use or with the approval of the site to be scraped.